muratozenc/tg/README.md

 # Laravel 10 - Therapist Calendar

-In this project, focused the appointment system therapists and their clients who has the possibility to live in different time zones.
+Project is focused the appointment system therapists and their clients who has the possibility to live in different time zones.

 ## Introduction
 This project is developed using Laravel 10 and includes Laravel Breeze for the user interface.
 It's designed to handle user management efficiently with a pre-configured database seeder.